 - Download the NHS COVID-19 App to your mobile phone and use it to SCAN the QR CODE as you check-in.

 - Maintain SOCIAL DISTANCING while in the centre.

 - Be aware that the centre is COVID-19 CLEANED on Mondays aside from any other days.

 There remain challenges to improve engagement and increased social inclusion.
-National statistics suggest that issues of inequality persist between different communities in the British society.
+National statistics suggest that issues of inequality persist between different communities in British society.